zamerman/beginner-projects/README.md

     - quit (this must close the window)

 ### Pythagorean Triples Checker
-- If you do not know how basic right triangles work, read this article on wikipedia[1] .
+- If you do not know how basic right triangles work, or what a Pythagorean Triple is read these articles on Wikipedia[¹](https://en.wikipedia.org/wiki/Right_triangle) [²](https://en.wikipedia.org/wiki/Pythagorean_triple).
 - Allows the user to input the sides of any triangle in any order.
 - Return whether the triangle is a Pythagorean Triple or not.
 - Loop the program so the user can use it more than once without having to restart the program.